Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 Cool Tip: How to get-aduser in the active directory using PowerShell!

-To create a new local user account, use the /Add parameter and specify the desired username:
+To create a new local user account, use the `/Add` parameter followed by the desired username.

 # Create a new user account on local computer with login name Teresa